Why People See Interdimensional Beings: Real Encounters Explained

 strong vibrations or energetic sensations

-visual imagery forming in the room
+visual imagery appearing in the room

 the sense that another presence is nearby